themichaelyang/tautology.town/_posts/2025/2025-11-26-typescript-schemas.md

 // }
 ```

+These are just two examples, and there are many others, like [Arktype](https://arktype.io/).
+But you can already imagine many more use cases like API definitions, binary codec definitions, automatic [RPCs](https://en.wikipedia.org/wiki/Remote_procedure_call), etc.

-This is extrodinarily useful and convenient, but involves a bit of advanced Typescript to implement.
+Perhaps you'd like to implement your own.
+Doing this is extrodinarily useful and convenient, but involves a bit of advanced Typescript to implement.

 Luckily for you, I've learned how to do this.
-To demonstrate, let's make a simple validation library like Zod.
+To demonstrate, let's make a simple validation library similar to our examples.
+I'll assume you have working knowledge of [basic Typescript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html), and maybe even seen [a generic or two](https://www.typescriptlang.org/docs/handbook/2/generics.html).

 ## Making of a typed validator

-Let's start by seeing how it's used:
+Let's start by seeing how it will be used:

 ```typescript
 let userValidator = new Validator({